 Helping your child prepare for school

-Our Getting ready for school booklet gives practical advice and answers many of the questions you may have about preparing your child for primary or infant school.
+Our Get ready for school booklet gives practical advice and answers many of the questions you may have about preparing your child for primary or infant school.
 It contains information on:

 - Finding and applying for a school place